JetBrains/projector-installer/COMMANDS.md

 (when you have the only IDE installed, or you do not run several IDE instances simultaneously) it is enough to use a couple of shortcut commands, such as install and run.

-- find  - find available IDEs (a shortcut for 'ide find')
+- find  - find available IDE (a shortcut for 'ide find')

 - install - install IDE (a shortcut for 'ide install')